Tolar-HashNET/tolar_nodejs_example/README.md

 # Simple implementation of Tolar Hashnet using nodejs

 ## About
-Simple program that uses Tolar Hashnet network.
+A simple program that uses Tolar Hashnet network.
 All communication is done using GRPC.
 Program connects to `tolar_thin_node` which proxies calls to main network.
 Execution:
 ```